 NPVL-NPVP=t=j+1Nτcdep't1+kt-t=1j1-τcLt-Mt-Ft-τcAt1+it-t=1Nτcdept1+it-Pj1+kj (17-7)

 Hence, we find that the lease option is preferred (1) the higher the depreciation tax shield on the asset, (2) the lower the lease payments to the periodic outlays if the asset were purchased, and (3) the lower the purchase price at time j.
-Notice that items 1 and 3 are in apparent conflict and require some type of resultion, as discussed below.
+Notice that items 1 and 3 are in apparent conflict and require some type of resolution, as discussed below.

 Consider the special case created by imposing the following assumptions: